kylemanna/docker-openvpn/docs/faqs.md

 ## How do I edit `openvpn.conf`?

-Use a Docker image with a text editor pre-installed (i.e. Ubuntu) and connect the volume container:
+Use a Docker image with an editor and connect the volume container:

-    docker run -v $OVPN_DATA:/etc/openvpn --rm -it ubuntu vi /etc/openvpn/openvpn.conf
+    docker run -v $OVPN_DATA:/etc/openvpn --rm -it kylemanna/openvpn vi /etc/openvpn/openvpn.conf

 ## Why not keep everything in one image?